AyadLab/scFOCAL/README.md

 -----
 ### Installation

-##### Using devtools, the ISOSCELES R package can be installed from the source file.
+##### Using devtools, the scFOCAL R package can be installed from the source file.
 With all dependencies satisfied, installation should take less than 5 minutes.

 <p align="left">
-  <a href="https://drive.google.com/u/0/uc?id=1geEhIXKRkSBII37V4TMo5bl2AzcUJ3zN&export=download"><strong>Download the ISOSCELES source file here! »</strong></a>
+  <a href="https://drive.google.com/u/0/uc?id=1geEhIXKRkSBII37V4TMo5bl2AzcUJ3zN&export=download"><strong>Download the scFOCAL source file here! »</strong></a>
 </p>

    ```{r}